Moddable-OpenSource/moddable/documentation/network/webthings.md

 			on: {
 				type: "boolean",
 				description: "light state",
+				txt: "o",
 			}
 		}
 	}
 }
 ```

+The optional `txt` property on the `on` property tells the `WebThing` class that the value of the `on` property should be included in the mDNS TXT resource record for this `WebThing` subclass.
+The name of the property in the TXT resource record is `o` in this example.
+Often TXT resource records use abbreviated names to save space.
+Including properties in the TXT resource record allows devices to be notified of changes in the property using mDNS multicast broadcasts.

 The constructor of the `Light` class must invoke the superclass of its super-class.
 After that, it performs any initialization necessary.
 In this example, the `Light` initializes its state to false, indicating that the light is initially off when the device starts up.